-The initial experiments were carried out on 131 heterosexual college participants, and then replicated on 114 students.
-They found that single people or those unhappy with their relationship saw other people as being significantly more attractive than those who were in a happy relationship.
+The initial experiments were carried out on 131 heterosexual college participants and then replicated on 114 students.
+They found that single people or those unhappy with their relationships saw other people as being significantly more attractive than those who were in a happy relationships.

 “In today’s world, it can be difficult to stick it out with one long-term partner,” says coauthor Emily Balcetis.
 “This work suggests that there are processes that may take place outside of conscious awareness to make it easier to stay committed to one’s own partner.”